MITPAcademy/beta-monitor/README.md

-# MITPA Bot Watchdog — Auto-Restart & Multilingual Status Monitoring
+# PRACTA Bot Watchdog — Auto-Restart & Multilingual Status Monitoring

 > 🛰️ Automatic bot monitoring and recovery system for MIT Preparation Academy's beta bot.
 ## Overview

-**MITPA Bot Watchdog** is a local monitoring utility built to ensure that the MITPA beta bot, hosted on **Discloud**, stays online.
+**PRACTA Bot Watchdog** is a local monitoring utility built to ensure that the PRACTA beta bot, hosted on **Discloud**, stays online.
 If the bot goes offline while the Discord API is operational, this system automatically restarts the bot locally and notifies the admin — all while supporting multilingual status messages for global accessibility.

 ---

 ## 🌟 Purpose

-- Automatically detect if the MITPA beta bot is offline.
+- Automatically detect if the PRACTA beta bot is offline.
 - Distinguish between bot failure and Discord API outages.
 - Restart the bot locally via Node.js in a separate desktop workspace.
 - Send real-time notifications to Discord for transparency.